 Based upon other notices Disney has actually currently filed, this brings the new total of affected Central Florida employees to 18,019.

-On Friday, vice president of Walt Disney World Resort live home entertainment Bettina Buckley posted a message to visitors letting them know “we have actually had to pause numerous live programs and home entertainment experiences at our resort for longer than originally anticipated.”
+On Friday, vice president of Walt Disney World Resort live home entertainment Bettina Buckley posted a message to visitors letting them know “we have actually had to stop briefly many live programs and home entertainment experiences at our resort for longer than originally anticipated.”

 Her message didn’t reference the layoffs.

 “Like the majority of our fans, we know that our cherished home entertainment cast are a vital and exceptionally unique part of the Disney experience.
-We eagerly anticipate the day when we can welcome back more live home entertainment to our parks, and we will share more news about these statements as we‘re able to do so,” Buckley wrote.
+We eagerly anticipate the day when we can welcome back more live home entertainment to our parks, and we will share more news about these statements as we have the ability to do so,” Buckley wrote.

 Earlier today, the Actors’ Equity Association announced that 720 performers in the union had actually lost their tasks.
 It’s unclear if those employees are consisting of in the most current notice.